Travelling to Lake Como

 Bellinzona

-The ASF Autolinee Ticket & Information Office (Autosilo) is located at Piazza Giacomo Matteotti directly opposite the Como Lago Nord railway station.
+The ASF Autolinee Ticket & Information Office (Autosilo) is located at Piazza Giacomo Matteotti directly opposite the Como Lago railway station and Lake.
+Two public bus service lines operate from Como, the urban line (local) and the extra-urban line (suburban).

 Tip: You are strongly advised to purchase your bus tickets before boarding a bus.